 One of the most international rivers in the world also flows through Hungary.
 In the olden days, the Danube marked the outer border of the Roman Empire.
 Today, the Danube (Hungarian: Duna) forms the border with Slovakia in the northwest at a quiet floodplain area rich in birds.

 Next, the river meanders eastward, carrying cargo and cruise ships and a few Danube paddlers to the city of Esztergom with its stunning basilica and Visegrád with its imposing citadel – both tentative UNESCO sites.
 From then on, the Danube turns south into Hungary’s interior, where the river forks to make the river island Szentendre, where Budapest relaxes on the weekends.

-The most famous and accessible stretch of this magnificent river flows through Hungary’s capital in its famous parliament building.
+This magnificent river’s most famous and accessible stretch flows through Hungary’s capital in its famous parliament building.
 One of the best places to enjoy the river is the calm and hip Margaret Island.